kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

   - Note: We are prototyping a new approach to how the file system is created for `hostProcess` containers that would present the filesystem in a similar manner to non-hostProcess containers running on Windows (`c:\` would be the root instead of `c:\c\<container id>`).
   This would make it so files from volume mounts would be accessible via static paths.
 HostProcess containers would still have full access to the host file-system. https://github.com/microsoft/hcsshim/pull/1107 is tracking this exploratory work.
-  This functionality will most-likely not be ready during Kubernetes v1.23 and any changes made to how volume mounts work would be done while before this features becomes stable.
+  This functionality will most-likely not be ready during Kubernetes v1.23 and any changes made to how volume mounts work would be done before this features becomes stable.
 - Client libraries such as https://pkg.go.dev/k8s.io/client-go/rest#InClusterConfig may be updated to prefix paths with `$CONTAINER_SANDBOX_MOUNT_POINT` if the environment variable is set for Windows so these libraries will work in `hostProcess` containers.
 This will be re-evaluated when transitioning from `alpha` to `beta` as we get more feedback.
   - Note: it is not possible to feature-gate this behavior in client libraries and because of this the functionality should not be added to client libraries after privileged containers while this feature is in `alpha`.
   - TODO: Discuss updating GO client library in v1.23.